natalie-lang/natalie/README.md

 ## Building

-The compiler and REPL currently require Ruby.
+The compiler and REPL currently (but hopefully not for long!) require Ruby.
 I've only tested on Ruby 2.6.x.

 ```sh
 gem install bundler